El Laco: Human history and exploitation

 These iron oxide deposits were found in 1958 and Andrés Andai's Compañía Minera Santa Fe surveyed the deposit in 1959.
 A more scientific description of the deposits came first in 1961.
 An economic geology study of 1967 identified six mineable subhorizontal orebodies each with a thickness of about 60 m and an ore grade of 64% iron.
-Probable reserves were estimated at 300 to 400 million metrics tons, albiet it was noted that the deposits had the drawback of being rich in phosphorus.
+Probable reserves were estimated at 300 to 400 million metrics tons, albeit it was noted that the deposits had the drawback of being rich in phosphorus.
 As part of the Allende administration's Chilean nationalization of iron the prospect of El Laco became state-owned in 1971 when the government expired all mining concessions of iron ore deposits that were not being mined.
 Mining in Laco Sur removed about two million tons of magnetite between the 1970s and 1990s, leaving an open pit exposing 30 m of rock.
 The Compañía Minera del Pacífico (CMP) had processing equipment at El Laco in 2009.
-The latest mining activity carried out by CMP started in 1988 following the installation of a crusher and begun an extraction of 600,000 tons ore annually that lasted until to 1996.
+The latest mining activity carried out by CMP started in 1988 following the installation of a crusher and begun an extraction of 600,000 tons ore annually that lasted until 1996.
 Mining ended in 1996 as consequence of low price of iron in addition to the stop of purchases from Altos Hornos Zapla of Fabricaciones Militares in Argentina.

 It is estimated that the deposit contains 733.9 million tons of ore, consisting of 50% iron.
 The geological interest in these kinds of mineral deposits is enhanced by their frequent association with other minerals, as has been noted at Olympic Dam, Australia.
 Other magnetite-apatite ore deposits in the Andes are Incahuasi (10.3±0.8 mya), 26 km southwest of El Laco next to the Argentina–Chile border, and Magnetita Pedernales (Tertiary), about 300 km south-southwest of Laco.
 These have been held by some geologists to have a similar origin as those of the el El Laco.